Richard Nixon: Middle Eastern policy

 Because Israel's victory was largely due to U.S. support, the Arab OPEC nations retaliated by refusing to sell crude oil to the U.S., resulting in the 1973 oil crisis.
-The embargo caused gasoline shortages and rationing in the United States in late 1973, and was eventually ended by the oil-producing nations as peace in the Middle East took hold.
+The embargo caused gasoline shortages and rationing in the United States in late 1973, but was eventually ended by the oil-producing nations as peace in the Middle East took hold.

 After the war, and under Nixon's presidency, the U.S. reestablished relations with Egypt for the first time since 1967.
 Nixon used the Middle East crisis to restart the stalled Middle East Peace Negotiations; he wrote in a confidential memo to Kissinger on October 20:

 I believe that, beyond a doubt, we are now facing the best opportunity we have had in 15 years to build a lasting peace in the Middle East.
 I am convinced history will hold us responsible if we let this opportunity slip by ...
 I now consider a permanent Middle East settlement to be the most important final goal to which we must devote ourselves.

-Nixon made one of his final international visits as president to the Middle East in June 1974, and became the first President to visit Israel.
+Nixon made one of his final international visits as president to the Middle East in June 1974, and became the first president to visit Israel.

+South Asia policy

+Since the 1960s, the United States has perceived Pakistan as an integral bulwark against global communism in the Cold War.
+Nixon was fond of Pakistani president Yahya Khan and, according to American journalist Gary Bass, "Nixon liked very few people, but he did like General Agha Muhammad Yahya Khan."

+During the Bangladesh Liberation War, the United States stood by Pakistan against Bengali nationalists in terms of diplomacy and military threats.
+Nixon urged President Khan multiple times to exercise restraint, fearing an Indian invasion of Pakistan that would lead to Indian domination of the subcontinent and strengthen the position of the Soviet Union.
+In the wake of the Third India–Pakistan War, Nixon issued a statement blaming Pakistan for starting the conflict and blaming India for escalating it while personally favoring a ceasefire.
+The United States used the threat of an aid cut-off to force Pakistan to back down, while its continued military aid to Islamabad prevented India from launching incursions deeper into the country.
+Nixon denied getting involved in the situation, saying that it was an internal matter of Pakistan, but when Pakistan's defeat seemed certain, he sent the aircraft carrier USS Enterprise to the Bay of Bengal.